-Program / Fee Art Direction, Copywriting, Design, Digital Design, Digital Photography and Video TOTAL CHARGES FOR CURRENT PERIOD OF ATTENDANCE \$4,850.00 ESTIMATED TOTAL CHARGES FOR ENTIRE EDUCATIONAL PROGRAM \$38,800.00 TOTAL CHARGES PAYABLE UPON ENROLLMENT Non-refundable Application fee \$100 for Miami, New York and Atlanta; (\$75 for San Francisco)

-^{} Tuition per quarter is \$4,850.00 and it can be payable in 3 equal, consecutive monthly installments.
+Program/ Fees UX Design TOTAL CHARGES FOR CURRENT PERIOD OF ATTENDANCE \$6,500.00 ESTIMATED TOTAL CHARGES FOR ENTIRE EDUCATIONAL PROGRAM \$6,500.00 OTHER FEES PAYABLE UPON ENROLLMENT Non-refundable Registration fees: \$100 for Miami and Atlanta Tuition per quarter can be payable Tuition per quarter can be payable in 3 equal, consecutive monthly installments.
 Please see the accounting office for a payment plan.
-Payments are due on the 1st day of each month, beginning one month before the quarter classes commence except in New York, where payment is due on the first of the calendar month when classes start.
+Payments are due on the 1st day of each month, beginning one month before the quarter classes commence.
+Withdrawal & Termination Procedure: